isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/RolesApi.md

 <a name="apiv1rolesroleidusersget"></a>
 # **ApiV1RolesRoleIdUsersGet**
-> InlineResponse2006 ApiV1RolesRoleIdUsersGet (string roleId)
+> UnpagedResourceBaseUser ApiV1RolesRoleIdUsersGet (string roleId)

 Get users of a role